brunopinheirofreitas/Java/Alura/Java_Core.md

 8. Variable's name: *variableNameUsedFor*
 9. Instead of importing a class, you could just use the fullname of the method that you are intending to use, ex: java.util.Scanner instead of Scanner, when you have imported the class into the code.
 10. Local variables aren't initialized by default, however instance's variables are indeed initialized by default.
-11. If you declare a default constructor in a class, the default constructor that a class have by default is overrided by the constructor created.
+11. If you declare a default constructor in a class, the default constructor that any class has by default is overrided by the constructor created.
-12. A static method can be invoked by another static method, because a static method can be invoked without a class intantiation.
+12. A static method can be invoked by another static method, because a static method can be invoked without a class instantiation.
 13. Double type is preferible than float due to its precision.
 14. Break; if you want to break free of a interation.
 15. Continue; basically does nothing, just avoid a certain condition.